 There are a few steps involved to make these vegan steaks, but after you've made them once, I'm sure you'll say they're super easy!
 A bit more planning is required than most recipes on this blog, but totally worth it!

-The best part is that they can be mostly (or completely) made ahead of time, so if you are using them for a holiday meal, a lot of prep (and stress) can be taken care of ahead of time. 😉
+The best part is that these seitan steaks can be mostly (or completely) made ahead of time, so if you are using them for a holiday meal, a lot of prep (and stress) can be taken care of ahead of time. 😉

 Next make the broth in a large lidded stock pot.
 The lid is probably the most essential part because these babies need to simmer quietly with the lid ON!
 It's ok to peek, just put the lid back on.